RasaHQ/rasa/docs/docs/reference/rasa/shared/core/domain.md

   will send the matching response to the user.
 - `action_names` - Names of custom actions.
 - `forms` - Form names and their slot mappings.
+- `data` - original domain dict representation.
 - `action_texts` - End-to-End bot utterances from end-to-end stories.
 - `store_entities_as_slots` - If `True` Rasa will automatically create `SlotSet` events for entities if there are slots with the same name as the entity.
 - `session_config` - Configuration for conversation sessions.
 Conversations are
   restarted at the end of a session.
-- `duplicates` - A dictionary where keys are `intents`, `slots`, `forms` and `responses` and values are lists of duplicated entries of a corresponding type when the domain is built from multiple files.

 #### \_\_deepcopy\_\_